jjf3/jjf3/README.md

 🔥 About My Archive Philosophy 🔥

 I'm a digital culture archivist disguised as a full-stack developer.
-My GitHub serves as a living museum of internet history - from ROM hacking tools to political forum analysis scripts.
-Every repository tells a story about how online communities form, evolve, and sometimes destroy themselves.
+I hope my GitHub will feature a living museum of internet history - from ROM hacking tools to political forum analysis scripts.
+Every repository will tell a story about how online communities form, evolve, and sometimes destroy themselves.

-With 500+ forked repositories, I've curated a diverse library that spans decades of digital culture evolution.
+With several projects in progress I hope to curate a diverse library that spans decades of digital culture evolution.

 When I start a new project, I don't just search for existing implementations - I search for the stories behind the code, the communities that created it, and the cultural moments that made it necessary.

 My Current Focus:
 💡 Full-stack development with 6+ years building scalable applications

 🏛️ Digital anthropology - studying how online communities evolve and radicalize